chaninder/smartwaste/README.md

 Confused if that egg-carton belongs in the trash or recycle?
 Not sure what to do with your dead batteries?
 Classify all you household waste by simply taking or uploading a picture of it on my website/app.

+Under the hood, predictions are being made by a classification model that builds upon the classic MobileNetV2 model.

 ## Demo-Preview

 See the model in production on HuggingFace Spaces: https://huggingface.co/spaces/chaninder/SmartWaste